Youngzt998/ziteng.yang.github.io/index.md

 # **Research**

 My current major focus (PhD Thesis) is on improving certified compilation.
-In the meantime, I also pay attention to the area of parallelism & concurrency, computability theory etc. See the detailed problems I'm investigating below:
+In the meantime, I also pay attention to the area of parallelism & concurrency, general PL theory etc. See the detailed problems I'm investigating below:

-**Program Logic & Certified Compilation** (Primary)
+**Formal Verification (Proof Assistant) & Certified Compilation** (Primary)

 - **[Ongoing] Verified Linear Scan Register Allocation**: Implementing an alternative register allocation algorithm in a formally verified compiler instead of graph-coloring algorithm that has both lightweight time complexity and verification burden.
 - **[Ongoing] Improving the Correctness Theory of Certified Compiler**: Investigating a "missing correctness specification" of CompCert framework.
-- **[[OOPSLA'24](./papers/oopsla24/oopsla24-final.pdf)] Verified Instruction Scheduling**: Achieved the first ever fully verified instruction scheduling passes in a formally verified compiler
+- **[[OOPSLA'24](./papers/oopsla24/oopsla24-final.pdf)] Verified Instruction Scheduling**: Achieved the first ever fully verified instruction scheduling passes in a formally verified compiler.
+Further exploration are into verified inter-block scheduling.
 - Q: How do we improve the general framework for CompCert to make a parallelizing compilation (e.g. Parallelizing loops in GCC -O3 optimization)
 - Q: How do we ensure that the formal semantics specification of C (source language) and assembly/machine language (target language) is correct w.r.t. their language design?
 - Q: How could equality saturation be used to improve a certified compiler optimization?